 Finally, we were able to travel again, although Covid-19 was still around.
 We have been vaccinated, but we strictly applied the necessary safety measures.
 For us, that meant keeping distance, wearing masks in public places, taking hygiene seriously, staying in our own bubble as much as possible

 We have a very extensive photo series of our trip on SmugMug.
 Click here for the link.
 It was a long journey which resulted in many photos.
+In addition we have added photos of the trip that we made in 2022 to the same series.
 Please make your own selection.
 Here below we have selected a few photo’s out of the series.

 Our destination was the Peloponnese and the island of Kythira in Greece.
 The approach route to Greece was: Zeeland (NL) – Floreffe (B) – Ecomuseum d’Alsace (FR) – Monticelli d’Ongina (IT) – Acqualanga (IT)- Termoli (IT) – Vieste (IT) – Manfredonia (IT) – Castel del Monte (IT) – Bari (IT).

 In Bari we boarded the Superfast Ferry to Igoumenitsa.
 We had deliberately chosen for Camping on Board.
 You can stay in the camper during the trip, and you have electricity on board.
 This is the most practical way for us to sail when having the dogs with us.
 The camper is their second home, and it gives less stress than when we are on deck.
 You don’t have to imagine anything romantic at Camping on Board.
 You are wedged between trucks and other campers; it is warm and there is a lot of noise.

 As a guide we used the Peloponnese’s route that was mapped out in the WOMO guide, but we regularly deviated from that.
 Because we have lived in Greece, and have traveled on the Peloponnese more often, we did not visit Olympia and Mistras this time.
 Of course, both are worth a visit!